 Find Something Even Better To Put Your Energy Into

-This is one of the most important steps.
+This is one of the most critical steps.
 We can be determined to refocus our energy and not put so much of it into toxic situations, but if we don’t actually have something in our lives to refocus that energy onto, we will end up struggling having it return to those negative experiences.
 When you first begin to refocus your energy, be diligent in making sure you are then putting even more energy into what matters to you.

 Cut The Cord (Where You Can)

 Sometimes it’s not as black and white as just cutting the cord from you and the thing that is stealing your energy.
-Just because you can’t physically separate yourself from the negativity, does not mean that you can’t mentally build a barrier to it.
-For example, maybe you have a family member who just makes holidays miserable.
-You can’t really cut them out of the family, but you can refocus how much time you are going to spend thinking about how much this person irritates you at Thanksgiving dinner.
+Just because you can’t physically separate yourself from the negativity does not mean that you can’t mentally build a barrier to it.
+For example, maybe you have a family member who makes holidays miserable.
+You can’t really cut them out of the family, but you can refocus on how much time you will spend thinking about how much this person irritates you at Thanksgiving dinner.
 A great, proactive way to take back your control is to meditate on a daily basis.
 Just a few minutes of clearing your mind out helps you have more mind space to stay calm and redirect your thoughts when you get around someone that completely steals your energy.
 Your energy is yours to give.
 Don’t give it to people who don’t deserve it.
 These are some of my favorite meditations to get started → Chopra Center Guided Meditations.

-This advice is so much easier to give than to take, but it is so worth the struggle of working through refocusing your energy so you can live a more positive, energy-filled life.
-Losing my first love was one of the most traumatic things I ever did, but by moving on in my life I was able to experience rich, incredible things because I had more energy to put into other areas.
+This advice is so much easier to give than to take, but it is so worth the struggle of working through refocusing your energy to live a more positive, energy-filled life.
+Losing my first love was one of the most traumatic things I ever did, but by moving on in my life, I was able to experience rich, incredible things because I had more energy to put into other areas.
 Even now, as I maneuver through where my valuable energy will go, I have to remind myself that there is a bright ball of positive energy on the other side waiting for me wherever I go.
 You can’t make room for what you need in your life, by holding onto something that is holding you down.

 – Marji J. Sherman